mcsgroi/EnderLoop/README.md

 Then you can install the LcdHolder on the right YExtension using T nuts and some screws (don't recall the size on these, had a few laying around).

 #### Optional
-Lastly, if you want an extension with rollers for longer prints, you can print out additional YExtension's, YExtensionSupport's (4 for each extension, go on the bottom half), and Y_idler's/UpdatedAxle's (as many as you'd like really, 2 Y_idler's per UpdatedAxle).
+Lastly, if you want an extension with rollers for longer prints, you can print out additional YExtension's, YExtensionSupport's (4 for each extension, go on the bottom half), and UpdatedYIdler's/UpdatedAxle's (as many as you'd like really, 2 UpdatedYIdler's per UpdatedAxle).

 ### Sources
 I went through quite a few sources online to learn enough to make this happen.
 I wanted to list a few to acknowledge and also for anyone who wants to learn more.
 In particular I wanted to mention the Infinity Ender project on Thingiverse.
 The y idler and the 45 degree gantry holder (made a few modifications to this model) come from there.
 I also wanted to mention the aluminum extrusion Thingiverse entry in this list.
 I based my y extensions off of that model.